 Tips on Cleaning Concrete Surfaces

 Believe it or not, you may need more than a general purpose concrete cleaner to clean specific stains.
 A degreasing product, like EnviroClean Degreaser, will remove the grease and oils.
-After removing any oil from the concrete, you could apply some Rust Stain Remover on any rust or even leaf stains that you see.
+After removing any oil from the concrete, you could apply some Rust Stain Remover on any rust or even leaf stains (tannins) that you see.

-No serious effort at cleaning exterior ground surfaces can be truly successful without a sufficiently powerful pressure washer — 3000 psi should do.
+No serious effort at cleaning exterior ground surfaces can be truly successful without a sufficiently powerful pressure washer — 2500 to 3000 psi should do.
 Please remember to view our Product Data Sheets for specific product application instructions.